Hyundai i20 Active (2018-2020) interior

-Jump from a standard i20 into the Active model and the most obvious difference is the car’s taller suspension.
+Jump from a standard car into the Hyundai i20 Active and the most obvious difference is the car’s taller suspension.

 The 20mm height increase doesn’t mean you tower over other road users, but it does play into the hands of our primal instincts, and you feel safer as a result.